I am sometimes asked if I work full-time, and it makes me laugh.

 It’s the same as anything, the more you do it, the easier it gets.
 I’ve only been able to do that by blocking out distractions and creating chunks of time to focus on it.

-It’s time-consuming and distracting.
+I find it time-consuming and distracting.

 I left Facebook because it was too distracting.